- Normal precautions

 The International Organization for Migration has set up information and support hotlines for persons seeking to leave Ukraine.
 Anyone in Ukraine can call 527 (free from mobile phones), 0800505501 (free from landline phones) and information on calling from neighbouring countries is available here.

-You can contact the emergency services in Ukraine on the following numbers:
+You can contact the emergency services in Ukraine by dialling 112.
+Specific emergency numbers are:

 Safety and Security